brianguenter/FastDifferentiation.jl/README.md

 # Release Notes
 <details>
+0.4.0 and 0.3.17 contain bugs which prevent certain functions, such as xʸ, from differentiating properly.
+Do not use these versions.
+Upgrade to 0.4.1 which fixes the bugs and also add conditionals to **FD** expressions.

 v0.3.2 - make_function now generates functions that have much faster LLVM compile time for all constant input arguments.
 It now generates code to do this

 result = [c1,c2,....]